ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     - hashcode: if they are equal hashcode will be equal: `assertEquals(person1.hashCode(), person2.hashCode());`
     - tostring: will print in the form: `[field1=value1, field2=value2]`
 ### INFERENCE
-- java10 introduces some local var inference:
+- java10 introduces some local var inference
     - `var a = 3; var b = "hi"`, compiler will inference these `var`s
     - `var f = new HashMapString, Integer>();`
 ### VAR